• Post author:

 My professional hotel recommendations:

 In Aguas Calientes, I suggest the Sumaq Luxury Edition.
-I recently stayed at this Virtuoso hotel, and truly loved the amazing views of the river.
+I recently stayed at this hotel, and truly loved the amazing views of the river.
 The rooms were spacious with a touch of Inka experience and charm throughout.

 In Cusco, I recommend the Palacio del Inka, also a Virtuoso property and part of the Luxury Collection.
 This historic hotel has charm, luxury, fabulous service, great food, and art work throughout.
 During my stay I enjoyed having local artisans come to sell their wares in the center courtyard… and show off their baby llamas!
 The hotel is very close to the city centre so getting around was is easy.